 Cross-site scripting is a client-side application security vulnerability that allows the adversary to manipulate user interactions with the webserver/application.
 In violation of the same-origin policy, attackers exploit insecure input interfaces and client-side scripting to execute malicious code.
 While doing so, the victim is tricked into visiting the page with a malicious script so that the executable code is delivered to the victim’s browser.
 In such attacks, hackers also commonly masquerade as compromised users to access the victim’s data and carry out actions with their permissions.
 In instances where the victim is a privileged-access user, attackers can fully compromise the application’s data and functionality.
-Any application that does not validate the user input when generating script outputs is vulnerable to XSS attacks.
+Any application not validating the user input when generating script outputs is vulnerable to XSS attacks.

 XSS attacks are generally categorized as:

 - Stored/Persistent XSS

 Reflected (Non-Persistent) XSS attacks occur when the malicious payload is included in the request sent to the vulnerable web application and is then reflected such that the server’s HTTP response consists of the payload.
 Attackers leverage social engineering techniques such as phishing attacks to make the victim include the malicious script in their request to the webserver.
 The victim’s browser then executes the malicious script as the HTTP response.

 Reflected XSS attacks are non-persistent such that each victim needs to send the request with a malicious payload.
 As a result, attackers tend to trick as many users as possible to succeed in the attack.
 Such attacks are often aimed at message forum form submissions, error messages, or search engine results pages, as it is easier to craft a malicious e-mail message that many users can click on.
 As one of the most common types of XSS attacks, reflected XSS does not require the attacker to locate and access a vulnerable web application that would allow them to inject malicious scripts permanently.